Sarayear/IMDB_Recommendation/README.md

 The use of an efficient and accurate recommendation engine is crucial in today’s internet industry, because it can vastly reduce user's time effort to look up for similar product/service, and therefore potentially enrich user experience and increase sales for e-commerce.
-Since the dataset contains many rich information, we might use the dataset to do the following research if we have enough time: 1). plot a network graph of the partnership among actors; 2). use movie reviews to perform sentiment analysis; 3). use movie reviews to find out the trending words of the movie.
+Since the dataset contains rich information, we might use the dataset to do the following research if we have enough time: 1). plot a network graph of the partnership among actors; 2). use movie reviews to perform sentiment analysis; 3). use movie reviews to find out the trending words of the movie.